supertuxkart/stk-code/README.md

 *If CMake fails to find the dependencies during configuration; you'll need to manually add them in the missing fields*
 6. Navigate to your build directory and open the `SuperTuxKart.sln` file; Visual Studio will now load the solution.
 7. In the 'Solution Explorer', right click on the `supertuxkart` project and select "Set as StartUp project"
-8. Open the 'Build' menu and select 'Build Solution'; or, press `CTRL + SHIFT + B` - your solution's build process has begun.
+8. Open the 'Build' menu and select 'Build Solution'; or, press the default keyboard shortcut: `CTRL + SHIFT + B` to build the solution.

 *Note: To avoid confusion between releases and versions, refer to this table:*